dart-lang/site-www/src/content/interop/js-interop/js-types.md

 </div>

 :::warning
-There can be inconsistencies in both performance and semantics for conversions when compiling to JavaScript vs Wasm.
+Compiling to JavaScript vs Wasm can introduce inconsistencies in both performance and semantics for conversions.
 Conversions may have different costs depending on the compiler, so prefer to only convert values if you need to.

 Conversions also may or may not produce a new value.
 This doesn’t matter for immutable values like numbers, but does matter for types like `List`.
 Depending on the implementation, a conversion to `JSArray` may return a reference, a